Digital Nomad Life in Vietnam

 What residency documents or visas did I need if I will be in Vietnam for a while?

 "Married a Vietnamese woman.
 Got a 5 year visa and then a 3 year ID Card.
-Very easy process," said one person in Ho Chi Minh.
+Very easy process," remarked one member in Ho Chi Minh.

 Get Quote